 The typical undergraduate degree program is either a bachelor of science or a bachelor of arts degree.
-The degree takes four years for full-time students, no comma and substantially longer for part-time students.
-IUPUC's bachelor bachelor's degrees are awarded in the professional divisions and within the arts and sciences.
+The degree takes four years for full-time students and substantially longer for part-time students.
+IUPUC's baccalaureate degrees are awarded in the professional divisions and within the arts and sciences.